WellesleyX offerings represent Wellesley’s breadth of disciplines, as well as some of its most popular courses.

 All courses are open and offered free of cost to anyone with an Internet connection—regardless of gender or geography—through edX.

-Taught by Daniela Bartalesi-Graf, lecturer in Italian Studies, AP Italian Language and Culture is designed for learners with an intermediate to advanced knowledge of Italian.
+Wellesley also offers AP® Italian Language and Culture, which is designed for learners with an intermediate to advanced knowledge of Italian.
 This online course presents the complexity of Italian contemporary society from a variety of perspectives and using authentic media, such as newspaper articles, video interviews with Italian speakers on a variety of cultural subjects, radio programs, relevant realia (advertisements and TV ads), and literary excerpts from some of the major writers of the 20th and 21st centuries.
 Optional synchronous instruction, in groups of 6-7 students each, is conducted exclusively in Italian via online live instruction classes.
 These classes allow all learners (those who are studying for the AP Italian exam, and other learners who want to advanced their skills in Italian) to practice interpersonal communication in unrehearsed settings, while experiencing a full language immersion experience.

 First Run, class began September 25, 2013